-Manisha M. Sheth is Co-chair of the firm’s Government and Regulatory Litigation Practice.
+Manisha M. Sheth is Co-chair of the firm’s Government and Regulatory Litigation Practice and Sexual Harassment and Employment Discrimination practice.
 Ms. Sheth is a seasoned trial lawyer with twenty years of experience in both private practice and government prosecutions.
-Prior to returning to Quinn Emanuel, Ms. Sheth served as the Executive Deputy Attorney General for the Division of Economic Justice at the Office of the New York Attorney General, and was also a federal prosecutor in the Eastern District of Pennsylvania.
+Her practice focuses on complex civil litigation, white collar criminal defense, and internal investigations.
+Ms. Sheth recently served as the Executive Deputy Attorney General for the Division of Economic Justice at the Office of the New York Attorney General, where she supervised all of the Office’s complex commercial investigations and enforcement actions.
+Ms. Sheth was also a federal criminal prosecutor in the Eastern District of Pennsylvania.

-Ms. Sheth has extensive experience representing both plaintiffs and defendants in a wide range of complex commercial disputes, involving issues such as breach of contract, breach of fiduciary duty, securities fraud, antitrust, and other business frauds and torts.
-She has litigated cases involving a broad array of industries, including finance, insurance, pharmaceuticals, healthcare, and energy.
-Ms. Sheth has also conducted internal investigations and represented clients facing civil or criminal investigations by the government, both at the federal and state level, involving issues relating to antitrust, securities and market manipulation, false claims, tax fraud, consumer fraud, and other economic or business frauds.
-In government service, Ms. Sheth has prosecuted criminal and civil cases at the federal and state level.
+Ms. Sheth has extensive experience representing both plaintiffs and defendants in a wide range of complex commercial disputes, involving issues such as breach of contract, securities fraud, antitrust, government contract fraud, privacy and data security, and other business frauds and torts.
 She also has served as lead trial counsel on over a dozen civil and criminal trials in federal and state court, including jury and bench trials.

 As the Executive Deputy Attorney General, Ms. Sheth led the Division of Economic Justice which consists of 250 attorneys and staff in six affirmative litigation bureaus: Antitrust, Investor Protection (Securities), Internet & Technology, Taxpayer Protection, Consumer Frauds & Protection, and Real Estate Finance.
 She developed enforcement priorities for individual bureaus and the Division as a whole.
 Ms. Sheth was the lead attorney on several high-profile investigations and litigations, including a trial against former AIG CEO Hank Greenberg, a trial against FedEx Ground, and settlements of RMBS and LIBOR investigations.
 Under her leadership, the Division obtained the following victories, among others: